couchbase-partners/amazon-cloud-formation-couchbase/marketplace/README.md

       --subnet-id subnet-00d1e577 \
       --security-group-ids sg-91bf0ff6

+You'll want to ensure THP and swappiness are set to never by running the commands:
+    `cat /sys/kernel/mm/*transparent_hugepage/enabled`
+    `cat /sys/kernel/mm/*transparent_hugepage/enabled`
+    `cat /sys/kernel/mm/*transparent_hugepage/defrag`

-You'll want to ensure THP and swappiness are set and that Server is running on 8091 or Sync Gateway is running on 4985.
+You'll also want to check that either Server is running on 8091 or Sync Gateway is running on 4985.

 Be sure to delete the instances and their drives when done.